Petrúnella Skúladóttir: Playing career

 Petrúnella started her senior team career with Grindavík in 1999.
 After receiving little playing time at the start of the 2004–05 season, she transferred to Njarðvík in November 2004.
 In January, she suffered an elbow injury that forced her to miss the rest of the season.

 In 2008, she helped Grindavík to its first Icelandic Cup by posting 15 points, 10 rebounds and 6 assists in a 77–67 victory against Haukar in the Cup final.

 After sitting out the 2010–11 season, Petrúnella joined Njarðvík again for the 2011–12 season.
 She had a standout season with Njarðvík, helping the team win both the national Cup and the national championship.
 After the season she was named to the Úrvalsdeild Domestic All-First Team.

 In September 2012, Petrúnella signed back with Grindavík.
 After missing the 2013–14 season due to pregnancy, she had a strong comeback in 2014-15 and helped Grindavík to its second Icelandic Cup win after beating Keflavík in the Cup final.
 She was named the Icelandic Cup Finals MVP after posting 17 points, 10 rebounds and 5 steals in the win.

 In the third game of the 2015–16 season, Petrúnella suffered a concussion and missed several weeks.
 She returned to average 10.1 points and 3.2 rebounds in 19 regular season games.

+In 27 games during the 2016–2017 season, Petrúnella averaged 9.2 points, 6.0 rebounds and 2.2 assists.

+After having retired in 2017, Petrúnella returned to the court during the 2019–2020 season, appearing in 15 games for Grindavík-b in the second-tier 1. deild kvenna where she finished third in the league in scoring and rebounding.